"Welcome, winter. Your late dawns and chilled breath make me lazy, but I love you nonetheless." Terri Guillemets

-(Actually, this 177 year old Christmas card, printed in the same year as Charles Dickens' 'A Christmas Carol' was written, is up for sale at Christie's, with a guide price of £5-8,000.)
+(Actually, this 177 year old Christmas card, printed in the same year as Charles Dickens' 'A Christmas Carol' was written, was recently up for sale at Christie's, with a guide price of £5-8,000.)

 Ask members to choose a carol to sing together - https://www.classicfm.com/discover-music/occasions/christmas/nations-top-30-christmas-carols/